quintenm/autocue/README.md

 * Normal Navigation
 * Keypress Emergency `Return`

+###### Known issue
+* Device to device with different internet browsers.
+* Google Chrome recommended above Safari

+###### Submit errors
+Submit your errors, questions and suggestions on [github - issues](https://github.com/quintenm/digipromp/issues)

-**Side note**: To use with a own local server and multiple separated devices, surf to the local ip-adress of th computer with the running server. *Example http://192.168.0.10:3000*
+**Side note**: To use with a own local server and multiple separated devices, surf to the local IP address of the computer with the running server. *Example http://192.168.0.10:3000*

 # Online Demo
 You can find a working demo